 Ableism, ableist language, ageism, drugging, memory loss, food, dieting, gaslighting, isolation, manipulation, racism, family separation, deportation

 Summary: Gran and Cat go to the hair salon.
-Ableist language is briefly mentioned in dialogue, and ageism is mentioned when Cat considers Gran’s poor memory and mobility.
+Ableist language is briefly mentioned in dialogue, and ageism is mentioned when Cat considers Gran’s mobility and poor memory.
 Cat worries about calories when at a restaurant and vague dialogue alluding to what could be racism is present when Gran interacts with a restaurant employee.

 Ableism, ableist language, ageism, drugging, pills, food, hallucinations, gaslighting, manipulation, poverty, racism, deportation, family separation, weapon (sword)